SCECcode/awp/tools/write_grid/README.md

 boundary of the grid.
 The next value is the y-coordinate at the same position.
 The fastest direction is the x-direction, followed by the y-direction, and z-direction.
-The final three data entries contain the coordinate at the back left corner (nx-1, ny-1, nz-1) on the bottom boundary of the grid.
+The final three data entries contain the coordinate at the back right corner (nx-1, ny-1, nz-1) on the bottom boundary of the grid.